wattsr1/MechaCar_Statistical_Analysis/README.md

 It has been established that the population mean of the coil compression is a value of 1500 PSI for which all data can be compared against to ensure they are within an acceptable range.
 To do this, t-Tests of the means of the samples collected can be compared against the population mean.
 If the p-values calculated from these the one sample t-Test is above the 95% confidence level (0.05) the null hypothesis that the value is the same the population mean of 1500 cannot be rejected.

 The initial analysis was to determine if the total sample of the coil compression data was compared against the population mean.
-As seen below the p-value from the analysis of 0.061 is higher than the 0.05 confidence value which results in the failure to reject the null hypothesis that the manufacturing lot values differ from the population mean.
+As seen below the p-value from the analysis of 0.061 is higher than the 0.05 confidence value which results in the failure to reject the null hypothesis that the manufacturing lot values are the same as the population mean.
 This is similar to the findings observed in the summary statistics presented in the previous section.

 <table>
   <tr>